-- In the next window, select the protocol option and click on the Add button.
+- In the next window, select the protocol option and click the Add button.

 - Select the option in the bottom right corner that says Have Disk.
 Paste the path C:\windows\inf in the path name of the prompt window that pops up.

-Sometimes you may get an error which says group policies or something block something like Install.
-To rectify that, you will have to tinker around with the registry editor a little bit.
+Sometimes you may get an error that says group policies or something blocks something like Install.
+To rectify that, you must tinker with the registry editor.

-Restart your system for safe measure and try to reinstall TCP/IP again using the above steps.
+Restart your system for safety measures and try to reinstall TCP/IP again using the above steps.
 It should work with those registries out of the way now.